caseypineda/Azure-SOC-Honeynet-Project/README.md

 - ***Tracking and examination:*** Since the Azure infrastructure allows for seamless ingestion of logs, I created a rule to process logs from different sources into a dedicated Log Analytics workspace.
 Utilizing the advanced features of Microsoft Sentinel, I generated attack maps (see Map Code folder) within the provided workbooks.
 To achieve this, download and export the geoip file to Sentinel's watchlist under the same name, as it is necessary for proper functionality.
 The Xpath text file will be used in the data sources tab within the Log Analytics workspace to retrieve logs from the Windows VM.
 Regularly monitor these logs and use the attack maps to examine and track any malicious activity effectively.

-- ***Tracking and evaluating security metrics:*** I monitored the unsecured environment for a full day, noting important security measurements during that time.
-This served as a starting point for comparison once I applied security improvements.
+- ***Tracking and evaluating security metrics:*** I left an unsecured environment for a full day and then reviewed the results, taking note of the metrics being measured.
+This served as the point of comparison before applying any hardening techniques.
+The data gathered during this period provided a baseline to evaluate the effectiveness of the security measures implemented later.
--

-- ***Addressing and resolving security incidents:*** Following the resolution of incidents and identification of vulnerabilities, I proceeded to fortify the environment by implementing security best practices and incorporating Azure-specific recommendations.
--
+- ***Addressing and resolving security incidents:*** After reviewing the vulnerabilities, I examined various recommendations for security protocols.
+Based on these recommendations and the incidents observed, I implemented several security measures to address the identified weaknesses.
+Additionally, I wanted to see the effects of blocking inbound traffic on system security, so I included this as part of the security measures.
+  - *Note:* Do not block all inbound traffic.
+This was my first time experimenting with a firewall, and I wanted to see the consequences of such an action.
+Now that I know what happens, I advise against blocking all inbound traffic.
+Instead, I suggest looking at other options for hardening the firewall.

-- ***Analysis after implementing remediation measures:*** An additional 24-hour period was dedicated to the meticulous re-observation of the environment, facilitating a comprehensive evaluation of the security metrics.
-The resulting data was then meticulously juxtaposed with the initial baseline, enabling a rigorous comparative analysis.
+- ***Analysis after implementing remediation measures:*** After waiting an additional day, we reexamined the environment, reviewed it, and took note of the results of the hardening.
+I then compared these results to the initial vulnerability baseline to evaluate the effectiveness of the implemented security measures.
--

 The metrics we will show are:
 - SecurityEvent (Windows Event Logs)